EuroProofNet/europroofnet.github.io/_pages/gender-balance.md

 ## Activities:

+- 18 October 2022: Zoom talk by [Anja Petković Komel](https://anjapetkovic.com/) on gender balance in computer science.

-- [Women in EuroProofNet](../women-epn-2022/): event dedicated to gender balance in the community (talks + discussion).
+- 24 June 2022: [Women in EuroProofNet 2022](../women-epn-2022/): event dedicated to gender balance in the community (talks + discussion).

 ## Useful links: